 An e-cycle that is both a cycle and an electric bike has been launched by a Pune-based startup called E Motorad.
 There are two e-cycle models and they are ideal for riding through the terrains of the city and rugged terrains like the mountains.

-A Pune-based start-up called E Motorad has unveiled e-cycles in India that also doubles as e-bike, as India continues to witness a radical leap in the electric mobility market.
+A Pune-based start-up called E Motorad has unveiled e-cycles in India that also doubles as an e-bike, as India continues to witness a radical leap in the electric mobility market.
 In addition to being a cleaner option, one of the main issues e-vehicle buyers can ask frequently- what if the vehicle runs halfway out of charge.
 The real facility of an e-cycle is if the battery runs out of the charge of an e-cycle, the user can pedal their way back home or to the nearest place where the battery can be charged.

 The idea of introducing such e-cycles in India is inspired by European countries, where the majority of users use e-bikes to ride.
 While traveling there in 2016, Rajib Gangopadhyay, the founder of E Motorad came across this fact.

-Innovation of the vehicle:
+Innovation of the Vehicle:

 During 2016, Rajib, who has been active in the mobility sector for eight years, traveled through different countries.
 He saw many locals using e-bikes regularly during his time in Europe, and he decided to bring the same thing back in India.
 So he started the process to innovate the all-new e-cycles in India.